Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 401: Chore: Optimize performance of API to align with standards. at 2025-12-11 09:27:24
 * Commit 402: Test: Configure CI for API to support new requirements. at 2025-12-12 10:49:11
 * Commit 403: Feat: Improve styling of tests for faster execution. at 2025-12-12 09:51:12
+* Commit 404: Style: Update build config algorithm to support new requirements. at 2025-12-12 11:48:19